Music marketing: A guide to successfully promote a music album

 Data, data, data

 Another great way to improve customer experiences is by sharing exclusive material.
 Snippets of new tracks, videos of studio time, meet and greets, signed copies of albums, goodie bags.
-Use targeted direct message campaigns to reach out to your existing customers with personalized messages.
+Your music is being offered to an exclusive audience on for example Beatport.
+This website for DJs is one of the few remaining stores that sells downloads and they love exclusivities.

 Socials: organic and ads